 Gujarati Wedding Traditions and Customs

-Gujarat is the land of colors, riches, culture, and food and their wedding ceremony are one of the most interesting wedding ceremonies in India, with there unique traditions and customs.
+Gujarat is the land of colors, riches, culture, and food and their wedding ceremony are one of the most interesting wedding ceremonies in India, with their unique traditions and customs.

 This is a ceremony where both the bride and groom are covered in a yellow powder that is made into a paste.
 The bride and groom have their own ceremonies and usually invite their close family and friends.
 The Pithi is used to cleanse the bride and groom before the wedding day.
 The paste is said to brighten and soften the skin to produce that healthy glow.